-RESU would need to have a comprehensive strategic plan to help identify and lay the groundwork on how RESU could better serve Valley Water.
-A strategic plan for real estate services could serve as one option to help create opportunities for continuous improvement by streamlining responsibility for real estate services especially where confusion occurs across Valley Water staff, Board members, and the public about the role and responsibilities of RESU, CPRU, Land Management Unit, and Facilities Management.
-Having fragmented business processes, including a lack of a clear designation of responsibilities can undermine effective decision making and limit the ability of each unit to make improvements.
+To be a strategic partner, RESU would need to have a comprehensive strategic plan to help identify and lay the groundwork on how RESU could better serve Valley Water.
+A strategic plan for real estate services could serve as one option that could include streamlining responsibility for real estate services especially where confusion occurs across Valley Water staff, Board members, and the public about the role and responsibilities of RESU, CPRU, Land Management Unit, and Facilities Management.
+Having business processes implemented across multiple units as well as a lack of a clear designation of responsibilities can undermine effective decision making and limit the ability of each unit to make improvements.

 Valley Water may want to consider consolidating real estate services into a single unit.
 The California Department of Water Resources (DWR) and California Imperial Irrigation District (IID) have combined encroachments and permitting-functions that are currently performed by CPRU-with permissions-to-enter, acquisitions, easements right-of-way and property management-functions that are currently performed by RESU-into a unified Real Estate unit.
-Under Valley Water's organizational structure, these units share the same Deputy Operating Officer (DOO) that would make consolidation feasible.
-RESU staff said that they did not think it necessary to integrate RESU and CPRU into the same unit for the fact both share the same DOO, who can resolve issues of coordination and collaboration.
+RESU staff said that they did not think it necessary to integrate RESU and CPRU into the same unit for the fact both share the same Deputy Operating Officer (DOO) who can resolve issues of coordination and collaboration.
 Nonetheless, consolidating into one unit can better serve constituents and facilitate effective communication with property owners.

-Revamping RESU could help improve financial performance by maximizing the value from Valley Water's real property assets.
+Valley Water may want to revamp RESU to improve financial performance by maximizing the value from Valley Water's real property assets.
 While a landlord of many types of property, Valley Water does not have a comprehensive and innovative asset management plan for these properties that could help enhance revenue received from these properties.
 Although current policies and procedures assign responsibility to RESU for "asset management services for current landholdings and land required for projects and operations," RESU staff said that formal delegation of this responsibility had not occurred even though no other Valley Water unit is responsible for coordinating, identifying, and implementing value enhancement solutions for unused and underutilized Valley Water owned properties.
 Without a clear strategy for asset management Valley Water risks underutilizing properties, not routinely identifying surplus property promptly, and not collecting proper fees for leases and licenses.

-A new look for RESU could advance the use of business analytics.
-Quality data is a component of an effective government asset management framework.5 At present, RESU uses a home-grown system-RESUdb-that serves more as a data warehouse.
+A new strategic partner role for RESU could advance the use of business analytics.
+Quality data is a component of an effective government asset management framework.
+At present, RESU uses a home-grown system-RESUdb-that serves more as a data warehouse.
 More advanced software could allow analytics on historical acquisitions to help leverage negotiations, provide for up-to-date status information on pending acquisitions to Capital and Watershed Divisions project managers and engineers, and provide for performance reporting on the efficiency and effectiveness of RESU services.

-Valley Water will need a communication strategy to define roles and responsibilities and to help management hold accountable the different units responsible for real estate services.
+Finally, Valley Water will need a communication strategy.
 A communications plan defines: (1) the message; (2) who communicates that message; (3) when the message will be communicated; (4) the tools and format of the communications; and (5) how the organization will track and maintain the connections created by the communications.
-Valley Water staff said the organization had established pieces of the communication plan, such as preapproved templates for written communications with property owners and brochures describing Valley Water's real estate process and property owner rights.
+Valley Water staff said the organization has, in place, pieces of the communication plan, such as pre-approved templates for written communications with property owners and brochures describing Valley Water's real estate process and property owner rights.

-If Valley Water's Board would like RESU to have a more strategic role in accomplishing Valley Water's mission, then it should consider directing the CEO to address other matters for Board consideration described on page 10 of this report.
+If Valley Water's Board would like RESU to have a more strategic role in accomplishing Valley Water's mission, then it should consider directing the CEO to address other matters for Board consideration described on page 9 of this report.